-You can only have one Time Machine folder on the Synology NAS that will hold one or more Time Machine disk images (one disk image per Time Machine), but you do have a choice about how many users to create.
-If you create one user with privileges for this folder they all share the same disk quota and the logs are hard to interpret.
-If you create one user for each Mac then each machine can have its own quota and the logs are more useful.
+In Control Panel:User create one user for each Mac so each machine can have its own quota and the logs are machine specific.
 I created one user per machine named after each Mac’s network name (they all share the same password).
-Each of these users has its own disk quota, I’ll have to see how Time Machine behaves with that.
-I gave each user “Network Backup Destination” and “File Station” application permissions, I’m not sure both are needed.
+Each of these users has its own disk quota.
+I gave each user “Network Backup Destination (later rsync)” and “File Station” application permissions, I’m not sure both are needed.

-I ended up staying with the RAID redundant configuration; 4TB has been enough so far.
-I also found it’s not that bad to delete a large sparseimage — as long as you do it from the Synology NAS using File Station (NOT from MacOS!).
+PS If you have to delete a large sparseimage then do it from the Synology NAS using File Station (NOT from MacOS!).
 It takes about an hour to delete a multi-TB sparseimage.